sahelii/learning-map-generator/README.md

 # Learning Map Generator

-An AI-powered web application that generates interactive, visual learning maps for any topic using OpenAI's GPT models.
+An AI-powered web application that generates interactive, visual learning maps for any topic using Gemini's models.
 Transform any subject into a structured learning path with connected nodes showing prerequisites and dependencies.

 ## 🎯 What is This Project?